hullcss/conduct/README.md

 - Everyone is entitled to their opinion.
 Speech is free and there are no wrong questions, but keep it considerate and respect someone's right to refuse to answer.
 - Discussion of how to improve the community or make it more inclusive are always welcome.

-If you are a member of BCS, You will be expected to abide by BCS' [code of conduct](https://www.bcs.org/membership-and-registrations/become-a-member/bcs-code-of-conduct/) alongside ours.

 If you're concerned about someone's behaviour, please let us know in person or by emailing hullcss@hull.ac.uk.
 All reports are confidential!

+## Additions
+If you are a member of BCS, You will be expected to abide by BCS' [code of conduct](https://www.bcs.org/membership-and-registrations/become-a-member/bcs-code-of-conduct/) alongside ours.

+Within our discord server, you will be expected to follow all [discord TOS](https://discord.com/terms) and [Community Guidelines](https://discord.com/guidelines)

 ## Consequences
 ### Warnings